Photographic Project (2007 - present)

 The oceans nourish and connect life on our planet.
 Human life would not be possible without the oceans regulating the earth's temperature, driving the weather and delivering most of the oxygen and water on which we depend.

-Palawan Seas explores our connection to the ocean in one of the most abundant coral reef environments on earth, a place where an intimate understanding of the marine world has been passed through generations for thousands of years.
+Palawan Seas is a photographic project exploring humankind’s connection to the ocean.
+The images document life in Palawan - an archipelago of 1,700 islands in the western Philippines.
+Palawan is among the most biodiverse environments on earth and a place where an intricate understanding of marine ecosystems has passed through generations for thousands of years.

-Human fossils discovered in the Tabon Cave suggest that Palaweños were among the first islanders to settle in Southeast Asia.
-A neolithic burial jar found nearby depicts two people paddling into the afterlife on a small boat.
-For centuries, Palawan was a place almost forgotten by time and people here were dependent on the islands’ abundant reefs and thick forests for all their needs.
-A balance with nature developed that defined every aspect of their lives from the practical to the spiritual.
+Human fossils discovered in Palawan suggest it was home to some of the first islanders in Southeast Asia.
+A Neolithic burial jar depicts two people paddling into the afterlife on a small boat.
+Palawan is remote and for centuries was largely isolated from the rest of the world; people here depended on the plentiful reefs and tropical forests for all their needs.
+This led to a relationship with nature which defined every aspect of their lives - from the practical to the spiritual.

-Located within the Coral Triangle, Palawan harbours around fifty percent of the world’s coral species and its reefs are among the most abundant and biodiverse on our planet.
-In the 1950s it came to the attention of the fishing industry as a rich, virtually untouched source.
-The islands’ population soon swelled with migrant fisherfolk and a period of unfettered marine exploitation began.
-By the 1970s almost two thirds of Philippine fish catch originated in Palawan and today, due to continued extraction, only forty percent of coral reefs remain in good condition.
+Located within the Coral Triangle, Palawan is home to roughly 50% of the world’s coral species and its reefs are among the most abundant on our planet.
+After the Second World War a boom in fisheries brought Palawan to the attention of the fishing industry as a rich, untouched source.
+Steadily the islands’ population swelled with migrant fisherfolk and by the 1970s almost two thirds of Philippine fish catch originated in Palawan.